 On November 2, 2017, the California Supreme Court approved new state bar ethics rules which impose heightened duties on prosecutors in criminal cases.
 Why is this important?
 Men are often the target of overzealous or unethical prosecutions, particularly at the hands of jealous or vindictive women.
-Prosecutors who bring fake cases can be sanctioned or disbarred under the new rules for not paying attention to exculpatory evidence.
+Prosecutors who bring fake rape, DV or sexual assault cases can be sanctioned or disbarred under the new rules for not paying attention to exculpatory or exonerating evidence.

 Among the changes, under Rule 5-110 government prosecutors are now ethically required to: